John the Baptist: Gospel narratives

 John the Baptist is mentioned in all four canonical Gospels and the non-canonical Gospel of the Nazarenes.
 The Synoptic Gospels (Mark, Matthew and Luke) describe John baptising Jesus; in the Gospel of John this is inferred by many to be referred to in John 1:32.

 In Mark

+The ruins of Machaerus, a hilltop fortress overlooking the Dead Sea in modern-day Jordan, where John's decapitation reportedly took place around 32 AD.